-This time of year, mixed in between all of “The Holidays”, I found myself thinking again of how it is that all the little things add up to the bigger thing.
+This time of year, mixed in with all of the holiday busyness, I found myself thinking again of how it is that all the little things add up to the bigger thing.
 It’s the card from an old friend you haven’t seen in years, the smile at unwrapping a sentimental ornament filled with memories, the kindness of a stranger donating their time to those less fortunate.
 In the hoof care world, it can make my day to receive a simple but happy update on a client horse.
 It can make the long, back breaking days feel fulfilling and worthwhile.

 A horse’s hooves are very often the same.
 While you have your occasional giant trim on an overdue horse that is seemingly instantly restored to a thing of beauty, more often there are the slow, small tweaks that build to the bigger change over time.

 Even though before and after photos showing dramatic changes are always fun to share, it’s the in-between stages of how we got there, taking it slow, being aware of the little things that are more fulfilling.